Confused about CBD? A lot of people are and it’s completely understandable.

 Let's begin by separating some CBD facts from fiction.

 Is CBD the same as cannabis?
-Is it legal in the UK in 2020?
+Is it legal in the UK?
 Will it get me high?

 There’s one, glaringly obvious question which stands out above all else in the CBD world: is CBD cannabis or hemp?

 Here’s the first truth bomb – cannabis, hemp and even marijuana are different names for what is essentially the same plant.

 In the UK, CBD is derived (extracted) from industrial hemp, but what ‘industrial hemp’ really means is a strain of cannabis (Cannabis Sativa L.) with a THC content of 0.2% or less.
 Cannabis (or Marijuana), is the name given to plants with 0.2% THC or more.
 To make things even more confusing, this limit varies in different countries.